panagenda/expert-analytics-for-microsoft-365/README.md

-# PowerBA Office Pro on Azure
+# Expert Analytics for Microsoft 365

-This repository contains everything needed to deploy PowerBA Office Pro on Azure.
+This repository contains everything needed to deploy Expert Analytics on Azure.
 You can find all details about the Azure deployment in the [panagenda OfficeExpert knowlege base](https://www.panagenda.com/kbase/x/Lg_0AQ).